When DVA investigates a medical condition

 You can tell DVA about your condition by:

 - phone: 0300 200 7861 (lines are open Monday to Friday from 9.00 am to 5.00 pm)

 If you have been advised by your doctor that you shouldn’t be driving, you may voluntarily surrender your licence and reapply for its return in the future when you have the support of your doctor(s).

-DVA will pay the appropriate fee to your GP (doctor) for the completion of your medical form(s) on the first occasion only.
+DVA will pay the proper fee to your GP (doctor) for the filling in of your medical form(s) on the first occasion only.